 Controlling Asthma Triggers: Irritants

-Smoke (cigarettes, cigars, pipes, barbecues, and fireplaces)
+This is from cigarettes, cigars, pipes, barbecues, and fireplaces.

 Don’t smoke.
 And don’t let people smoke in your home or car.